 This was a significant event.
-The AAIB have taken the unusual step of releasing a Special Bulletin before completion of their final report so that people can act on what they have learnt so far.
+The AAIB took the unusual step of releasing a Special Bulletin before completion of their final report so that people could act on what they have learnt so far.

-Essentially, it appears that the crew may have entered the cruise OAT of - 52°C into the (airport) OAT field (which should have been +16°C) on the N1 LIMIT page.
+Essentially, the crew entered the cruise OAT of - 52°C into the (airport) OAT field (which should have been +16°C) on the N1 LIMIT page.
 This reduced the take-off N1 to 81.5% from the required 93.3%.
 The aircraft struck a supplementary runway approach light, which was 36 cm tall and 29 m beyond the end of the takeoff runway.

 Since the incident aircraft was only using FMC U10.8A it did not crosscheck between the OAT entered by the crew and that sensed by the external temperature probe.
 FMC U12.0 with CDS BP15 onwards performs this check.
 The report recommends that the FAA mandates that all applicable 737s are updated to this standard.

 Safety Recommendation 2017-016